Shayne Corson: Personal life

 Corson suffers from ulcerative colitis, a chronic digestive disorder that can cause severe pain and significant weight loss.
 During the later stages of his career, Corson began to suffer from panic attacks, a condition he has not attributed to any single event, but which may have been precipitated by his battles with colitis and the premature death of his father, Paul Corson, from throat cancer in 1993.

 Corson's sister Shannon is married to his former Toronto Maple Leaf teammate Darcy Tucker.
 In retirement, Corson (often with Tucker) has been a prominent proponent of building a cancer care facility, the Simcoe-Muskoka Regional Cancer Centre, as part of Barrie's Royal Victoria Hospital.

 Corson opened his first restaurant in 2007 with partner Armando Russo in the Distillery District of Toronto, called Tappo Wine Bar & Restaurant.
 They opened a second restaurant in Barrie, Ontario, named Corson's, which began as a family restaurant but was converted to a sports bar and grill which displays his jerseys and other hockey memorabilia but has since closed.
 (Mom's Pantry, an older restaurant in Barrie, was opened by Shayne Corson's father but is no longer run by the Corson family.)

-Corson's daughter, Willow Corson, currently plays hockey at Boston College, in the NCAA.
+Corson's daughter, Willow, played hockey for five seasons (2017 to 2022) at Boston College, in the NCAA.